8 Red Flags You Hired the Wrong Dev Shop

 Sometimes that’s true.
 But we’ve watched founders pay for two full rewrites by two different agencies, each one trashing the work that came before.
 The codebase didn’t improve either time because neither team enforced testing or code review - they just rewrote the same problems in a different style.

-A good team opens an inherited codebase and says “here’s what’s working, here’s what needs fixing, and here’s the cost of each option.”
 They give you a repair estimate alongside a rewrite estimate and explain the trade-offs honestly.
-A bad team skips the diagnosis entirely because a rewrite is easier to sell - and it resets the clock on accountability.
-If everything is new code, nobody can blame them for the old bugs, at least not for six months.
+Skipping the diagnosis is the tell: a rewrite is easier to sell, and it resets the clock on accountability - if everything is new code, nobody can blame them for the old bugs, at least not for six months.

 When your agency’s first move is “throw it all away and let us rebuild,” ask them to show you the specific technical problems that make a rescue impossible.
 If they can’t name them, they’re selling you a fresh start they haven’t earned.